-All Land Bass Healing workshop presentations are altered depending on the age range and can be delivered at all levels of education from primary to university.
+All Land Bass presentations are altered depending on the age range and can be delivered at all levels of education, from primary to university.

 * Hunt for Healing

-Hunt For Healing teaches healthy coping mechanisms for dealing with issues such as depression, anger, and low self-esteem.
+Hunt For Healing teaches about how having a connection to the land through traditional hunting practices can be a powerful coping mechanism as well as help provide the tools, skills and mind-set for dealing with issues such as depression, anger, and low self-esteem.

 For Shibastik, the land has always been a source of strength, a place to heal, to reconnect, and to recenter.
 Life is all about balance.
 There must be balance in nature, and there must be balance within.
 When healing, it is important to focus on the emotional, mental, physical and spiritual sides of one's self.
 It is all connected, as are we.

-Hurt People focuses specifically on residential schools and the devastating impacts they've had on our lives and in our communities.
-If bullying is an issue with your youth, this workshop is vital.
+This presentation addresses residential schools and the devastating impacts they've had on our lives and in our communities.
+If bullying is an issue with your youth, this workshop is vital, helping to bring healing and understanding to both the bullied and the bullies.

 Many do not associate residential school traumas with current issues affecting their families and/or communities.
 Even worse, these problems are often generalized as 'just a Native thing.'